| Waking Hour | Warm Strangers |

 Mission St. if you want to go and take a look).

 Based partially on the Greek mythical figure, Medea.
 And called My Medea to represent the deep Medea-like personality in her own mind.
+She once described this "Medea" has someone: "... very beautiful, very powerful, but not always with your best interest in mind."
+Very beautiful, very powerful, but not always with your best interest in mind." (youtube)

 As with Undone, I started playing it at shows before it was finished (on the piano, not the guitar.
 Trust me, this is a good thing).
 I jokingly called it That Song With Twaaaang for a while, until someone in the Red Rock audience one night -- a woman named Stacey Gladman, for the record -- suggested the title "Homecoming."